fbpx

 Summary

-McLaren solves this by shrinking the engine – in both the space it occupies and its power, to a ‘mere’ 620hp.
-This frees up a reasonably large but shallow boot space under the glass rear deck, added to space under the front hood.
+McLaren solves this by making the engine and all its surrounding paraphernalia as compact as possible, freeing up a reasonably large but shallow boot space under the glass rear deck.
+This is complemented by storage space under the front hood.

-Finally the looks divide opinions – some testers regard the GT as visually stunning, others question whether it is bold enough.
+The looks divide opinion – some testers regard the GT/GTS as visually stunning, others question whether it is bold enough.
 “We just wish McLaren had done more to distinguish the GT from the rest of the range,” says Auto Express.
 “It’s a great car but it could have been a bit more special.”

-Yet the GT will make up a quarter of McLaren sales, according to Car, which adds, “look at it as a mid-engined Porsche 911 Turbo and you can see the appeal.”
+Yet the GTS will make up a quarter of McLaren sales, according to Car, which adds, “look at it as a mid-engined Porsche 911 Turbo and you can see the appeal.”

 The Car Expert Best of British horizontal banner